Polluxfly/APE_Project/README.md

  2. Email: polluxfly@outlook.com

 -----------------------------------SPLIT---------LINE-----------------------------------------------
+# Unfinshed Features
+1. Display block-out columns in schedule due to Covid Situation: This is becauseat initial i did not notice that I should add those columns to the table as well.
+When i realized it, I have finished function to parse data from json and fill up to each cell inside table, also due to I used colspan & rowspan in html, it will be extremly hard for me to add them back.

+# Future planning
+1. Auto fillup schedule: I would like to develop a function to pre-fill the schedules and allow admin to view & modify, this will greatly save the time for admin to start from a new blank schedule.

+2. CRUD operations on user management system: For now admin only able to add new users but not able to modfiy/delete a user, if I have more time i would like to add this feature.

+3. Login System: It is super risky for now to just let user select user name then login, i would like to design a system to require user input password and do verification to avoid possible security risk.

+4. Better UI: This is the first time i write a whole web project!
+I wish i can have more modern UI design but i have no time to make it becomes true :(

+-----------------------------------SPLIT---------LINE-----------------------------------------------

 This project has been developed and tested with Visual Studio Code.
 # 0. Structure of the project